kamax-matrix/mxisd/docs/features/registration.md

 the registration process.
 As such, it relies on the homeserver to require 3PIDs with the registration flows.

-This feature is not part of the Matrix spec.
+This feature is not part of the Matrix Identity Server spec.

 ## Integration
 mxisd needs to be integrated at several levels for this feature to work: